 Utilities across the country are grappling with a changing energy landscape as technologies like rooftop solar grow in popularity.
-Rocky Mountain Power has recently changed to a new rooftop solar policy, and municipal utilities across Utah have been reviewing their own net metering policies with mixed results.
+Rocky Mountain Power has recently changed to a new rooftop solar policy, and some municipal utilities across Utah have made changes to their solar policies.
 Rooftop solar owners are compensated for electricity exported to the grid in different ways depending on your utility and when you install solar.

 Rocky Mountain Power